Tuckahoe (village), New York: Industry and growth

 During the 1920s Burroughs Wellcome (now part of GlaxoSmithKline) established research and manufacturing facilities on Scarsdale Road on land acquired from the Hodgman Rubber Company, and for many years was a leading industry in Tuckahoe until the company moved to Research Triangle Park in North Carolina in 1971.
 The Nobel Prize winning scientists Gertrude B. Elion and George H. Hitchings worked there and invented drugs still used many years later, such as the cancer and autoimmune disease suppressant mercaptopurine.

 Geography

-Tuckahoe village is located at (40.953110, -73.823609), which is the lower, central section of Westchester County.
+Tuckahoe village is located at the lower, central section of Westchester County.
 Tuckahoe is bordered by the village of Bronxville to its south and the unincorporated portion of the town of Eastchester to the north and east.
 The Bronx River separates it from the Crestwood section of Yonkers to its west.
 Easily accessible roadways include the Bronx River Parkway, White Plains Road (Route 22), the Major Deegan Expressway (I-87), the Hutchinson River Parkway, and the Cross County Parkway.

 According to the United States Census Bureau, the village has a total area of 0.6 sqmi, all land.